Rankorrdagod/assignment2/README.md

 - Switched the background on the figures to grey to allow text legibility.
 - Added a transition that also changes background color during image transition from b&w to color.
 - Managed to somewhat fix the border for the logo links, some of them are still slightly off.
+## Write Up
+This was a lot of fun to setup!
+As i mentioned I was having issues with my buttons not conforming to the radius of their borders in some cases, this has something to do with the aspect ratio of the icons used, my best fix was to try and find a happy medium that made them look circular and the same size.
+Weird spacing issues with figcaption when pushing things to the next line.